-Surfacing can have a huge impact on the accessibility and inclusivity of your playground.
-If you need to, upgrade the surfacing so it is accessible for all children, including those who use a mobility device.
+Surfacing can have a huge impact on the inclusivity of your playground.
+If you need to, upgrade playground surfaces so they are accessible for all children, including those who use a mobility device.
 Many parents who have children who use wheelchairs prefer unitary playground surfacing, although you should consider the benefits and drawbacks of each surfacing type.

 Once you decide on surfacing, take a look at the equipment already in place.
 Consider grouping playground equipment so children can easily access everything.

 Rearrange equipment to give children a choice.
 For example, if you group all of your auditory-based playground equipment on one end of your play space, you can create a cozy and quiet space at the opposite end of the playground for children who need quiet moments.
 That way, children can choose between a quieter play area and one that is louder and more stimulating.

 Additionally, consider rearranging to let children work together.
 For example, placing all bouncing equipment or all swings together lets children interact as they try the same activity.
 If a child needs added support, it can help them to see how other children nearby play on the same equipment.

 Add perimeter containment to keep children — especially younger children — from wandering off.
 If you have playground equipment for older school-aged children and younger preschool children, decide whether you want to group by age ranges or by activity.